Juanpe (footballer, born 1996): Lugo

 On 12 August 2020, free agent Juanpe signed a three-year contract with CD Lugo in the second division.
 He scored his first professional goal on 29 October, netting a last-minute equalizer in a 1–1 draw at CD Tenerife.

+Málaga

+On 21 June 2023, after Lugo's relegation, Juanpe joined Málaga CF, also relegated to Primera Federación, on a three-year contract.